rossta/rossta.github.com/source/blog/2020-07-20-why-doesnt-webpacker-use-my-test-config-when-i-run-rails-tests.html.md

 All this to say: your webpack test config, i.e. `config/webpack/test.js`, is essentially useless unless your application:

-a. uses a Node.js test runner for JavaScript unit test AND configure it to use your webpack config
+1. uses a Node.js test runner for JavaScript unit test AND configure it to use your webpack config
-a. overrides the defaults so that the test config is loaded in your Rails tests (just be sure to change Babel behavior)
+1. overrides the defaults so that the test config is loaded in your Rails tests (just be sure to change Babel behavior)

 ### What about webpacker.yml?